hummer2k/ConLayout/Readme.md

                 '_remove' => [
                     // remove block
                     'BLOCK_NAME' => true,
-                    // you may overwrite by another handle to not remove a specified block:
+                    // you may overwrite by another handle to not remove a specific block:
                     'BLOCK_NAME' => false
                 ]
             ]